 1/2 teaspoon Vanilla Extract

-Place Self-Rising Flour, Sugar and 1 pinch of Salt in a large bowl and mix well and add Pistachio and Dried Figs and combine.
+- Place Self-Rising Flour, Sugar and 1 pinch of Salt in a large bowl and mix well and add Walnuts and Dried Figs and combine.